Here for your reading pleasure, is a little sample of the early chapters of PASSION’S SACRED DANCE (Celtic Stewards Chronicles, book one). Enjoy.

 The puff thinned, stretched out in the light, blinding her as it blended along the spectrum.
 A thin whining sound screamed in her ear.
 She shot along its frequency, until she felt she was one with the universal energy pulsing through her, until all she saw turned to white darkness that seemed to go on forever.

-If you’d like to read more, PASSION’S SACRED DANCE is available at Amazon (in Kindle Select so you may borrow it with a Prime membership) and in paperback.
+If you’d like to read more, PASSION’S SACRED DANCE is available at Amazon (in Kindle Select so you may borrow it with a Prime membership) or, if you like, you can get a copy in paperback.